 "founded to provide a showcase and a celebration of the best of wool and wool crafts.
 The event is all about creativity and design with beautiful quality, amazing colours and skilled craftsmanship.
 It is also a great day out and was recognised in 2012 when Woolfest won the Cumbria Tourism Event of the Year Award.

-Woolclip - Stockists of Janet's books, The Wool Clip is an award-winning co-operative made up of local wool workers, formed in 2001 and today we have 14 members who run the thriving Wool Clip shop in Caldbeck.
+Woolclip - Stockists of Janet's books, The Wool Clip is an award-winning co-operative made up of local wool workers, formed in 2001 and now has 15 members who run the thriving Wool Clip shop in Caldbeck.

 Janet's simplicity blog - Home of 'Diary of a Downshifter' - for those who want to save money and get a better quality of life